loiclefevre/api-days-2025/README.md

 ### Demo #08 - JSON data transformation that can be used to modify JSON Schemas in SQL

 This [demo](./08-demo_json_schema_transformation.sqlnb) shows which SQL functions can be used to apply modifications to a JSON Schema.
+It also shows an example of bundling 3 JSON Schemas into one using SQL.